adorsys/keycloak-config-cli/docs/config/client-roles-case-sensitivity.md

 ### Key Takeaways

-1. **Client roles are case-sensitive** - "Admin" ≠ "admin"
+1. **Client roles are case-sensitive by design** - "Admin" ≠ "admin" ≠ "ADMIN"
-2. **Standardize naming conventions** across all environments
+2. **This is expected Keycloak behavior**, not a bug in keycloak-config-cli
-3. **Audit existing roles** before importing new configurations
+3. **Consistent naming conventions** prevent confusion across environments
-4. **Use consistent case** in role references and assignments
+4. **Exact case matching** is required for role updates and assignments
-5. **Monitor for conflicts** during import operations
+5. **Configuration validation** helps maintain consistency

 ### Best Practices Checklist

 - [ ] Establish and document role naming convention
 - [ ] Audit existing roles for case variations
-- [ ] Standardize all role names in configuration
+- [ ] Use consistent case in all configuration files
-- [ ] Update all role references to match exact case
+- [ ] Ensure role references match exact case in Keycloak
-- [ ] Enable detailed logging for troubleshooting
+- [ ] Validate configurations before applying
 - [ ] Implement validation in CI/CD pipeline
-- [ ] Train team on case sensitivity issues
+- [ ] Train team on case sensitivity behavior
-- [ ] Schedule regular role audits
+- [ ] Schedule regular configuration reviews

-By following these guidelines and understanding Keycloak's case sensitivity behavior, you can avoid common pitfalls and ensure reliable client role management with keycloak-config-cli.
+By understanding Keycloak's case-sensitive design and following these guidelines, you can effectively manage client roles with keycloak-config-cli across all environments.